DimitrieStoica/anotherstoic.github.io/README.md

 - one of the only services that is not HA

 ## ELB ##
-- directs and routes traffic across a fleet of EC2's = maintain HA and Resiliency
+- directs and routes traffic across a fleet of EC2's to `maintain HA and Resiliency`
-- distributes requests accross all servers and across multiple AZ's (at least 2)
+- distributes requests accross all servers and across multiple AZ's (recommanded to use at least 2)
 - region wide load balancers
-- internal LB - internal IP address, accessed only from the internal network
+- `internal LB` - internal IP address, accessed only from the internal network
-- external LB - public IP address
+- `external LB` - public IP address
-- Health Check monitors the health of any instance associated to any ELB by permorming a ping.
+- Health Checks monitor the health of any instance associated to any ELB by permorming a ping.
 If a response in not received after TTL expired the instance will be noted as unhealty and traffic will not be routed to that instance

-- Classic Load Balancing:
+### Classic Load Balancing ###
-  - Layer 4 and Layer 7 LB - SSL termination and processing (better performace for EC2's)
+- Layer 4 and Layer 7 LB - SSL termination and processing (results in better performace for EC2's)
-  - cookie-based sticky session
+- cookie-based sticky sessions
 - it can be integrated with Cloud Watch to build advanced metric load balancing (CPU, memory) and not just Round Robin
 - it can be integrated with Route 53 for DNS load balancing (multiple ELB's across multiple regions)
-  - supported ports: 25 (SMTP), 80/443 (HTTP/HTTPS), 1024-65535
+- supported ports: `25 (SMTP), 80/443 (HTTP/HTTPS), 1024-65535`
 - supports IPv4 and IPv6
-  - only 1 SSL certificate/ELB, but wildcard certificates are supported
+- only `1 SSL certificate/ELB`, but wildcard certificates are supported
 - does not support EIP - it only works with DNS
 - supports domain Zone Apex (no need to use www. )
 - integrates with Cloud Trail for log security analysis
 - check for connection requests over HTTP, HTTPS, TCP & SSL

     > Cross-Zone Load Balancing: when enabled the LB probes the instances that are within the AZ and will load balance traffic against this instances.
 If unchecked it treats the AZ as a single instance disrigarding instances within

     > Connection Draining timeout: when an instance is taken out of rotation, it can be imediately disconected or slowly drained the connections out

-- Application Load Balancing:
+### Application Load Balancing ###
 - Layer 7 only
 - content-based routing
 - supports microservices and containers (it can dynamically map container ports)
 - integrates with ECS
 - better performance for streaming
 - reduced cost
 - deletion protection - instance can't be deleted until deletion protection is deleted
 - better Health Checks and Cloud Watch metrics
 - check for connection requests over HTTP, HTTPS
 - it supports _sockets_, _path based routing_ &

 - Listeners:
   - define the port and the protocol